bionic-gpt/bionic-gpt/CONTRIBUTING.md

 This project is based on the [Rust on Nails](https://rust-on-nails.com/) architecture.

-## Setup for Development

-This project uses [Devpod](https://devpod.sh/).
-DevPod is a tool used to create reproducible developer environments.
-We use K3s to host our development environment as this is also where we do most development.

-## Install K3s on the Host
+## This project depends on k3s

+We use k3s to run the services we depend on i.e. unstructured and various models.

 ```sh
 sudo curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC='server --write-kubeconfig-mode="644"' sh -